What is Political Science?

 - Complete the residency requirement by earning at least 30 credits after matriculating into the university.

 - Complete all of the requirements of at least one major (see major requirements above).

 - Submit an application for graduation to the registrar's office by their posted deadline.

 While midyear admission is possible, fall semester is generally the best time to enter the college, since many course sequences begin in that semester.
 Applicants to the UC College of Arts and Sciences who are enrolled or who were previously enrolled as degree-seeking students in A&S or in other UC colleges should apply for admission directly to A&S (in French West, 2nd Floor).
 All other applicants who wish to earn an undergraduate degree from A&S should apply through the Office of Admissions (3rd Floor, University Pavilion).

 AccreditationThe University of Cincinnati and all regional campuses are accredited by the Higher Learning Commission.

-Doctor of Philosophy Degree in Political Science
+Bachelor of Arts Degree in Political Science

 Full-Time Program Duration